NewForester/github-trials/README.md

-private-email      | retroactively changing the e-mail address on commits ssh-authentication | changing from https to ssh authentication revise-commits     | revising/reordering a sequence of commits
+private-email      | retroactively changing the e-mail address on commits ssh-authentication | changing from https to ssh authentication revise-commits     | revising/reordering a sequence of commits github-rename      | rename a GitHub repository

 ---

-Copyright (C) 2016, NewForester, not for release or reuse.
+Copyright (C) 2016,2017 NewForester, not for release or reuse.

 <!-- EOF -->